Bach (New Zealand): Etymology

-Bach was originally thought to be short for bachelor pad, but they tended to be family holiday homes.
-An alternative theory for the origin of the word is that bach is the Welsh word for "small" and "little".
-The phrase "Tŷ Bach" (small house) is used for outbuildings.
-Sizeable populations of Welsh miners relocated to New Zealand during mining booms..
+Bach was for some time thought to be short for bachelor pad, but they tended to be family holiday homes.
+An alternative theory for the origin of the word is that bach is the Welsh word for 'small' and 'little'.
+The phrase Tŷ Bach (outhouse; literally 'small house') is used for outbuildings.
+Sizeable populations of Welsh miners relocated to New Zealand during mining booms.

 Construction

 Post-World War II

 They are almost always small structures, usually made of cheap or recycled material like fibrolite (asbestos cement sheet), corrugated iron, or used timber.
 They were influenced by the backwoods cabins and sheds of the early settlers and farmers.
 Other baches used a caravan as the core of the structure and built extensions onto it.
 Many cities were dismantling tram systems in the 1950s, and old trams were sometimes used as baches, most noticeably on the coast of the Coromandel Peninsula on the Firth of Thames, to which more than 100 trams were relocated.

-A reconstructed example of a typical bach from the 1950s can be found in the National Maritime Museum on Princes Wharf in central Auckland.
+A reconstructed example of a typical bach from the 1950s can be found in the New Zealand Maritime Museum on Princes Wharf in central Auckland.
 The period-furnished bach is complemented with an adjacent beach shop with original products from that time.